aDudko/blockchain-banking/README.md

 <p>For a quick start, use the <code>docker-compose up</code> command in terminal
 and get URL <code>localhost:8082</code>.
-Also uou can see API Documentation in URL:
+Also you can see API Documentation in URL:
 <code>localhost:8082/swagger-ui/index.html</code></p>

 <p>In file <code>blockchain-banking.postman_collection.json</code>code you can see